Matthew-Troost/resume/README.md

 **Lindt Studio** <a href='https://chocolatestudio.co.za' target="_blank">➡️</a>
 - Improved the booking process by uncluttering the checkout form.
-- Implemented a custom CMS to manage bookings made via the website.
+- Implemented a custom back office site to manage bookings made via the website.
 - Incorporated automated functionality to alert users of events.
 - *Leveraged knowledge:* coded with Vue.js, Javascript, C#, source control with TFS

 **An IOT Safe:** <a href='https://intelligentsafe.co.za' target="_blank">➡️</a> Smart, computer-controlled functionality provides cutting edge security against armed robbery of high value stock.
 - Improved interface responsiveness by moving data storage and triggers to a cloud based platform.
-- Incorporated remote functionality to control units from the CMS.
+- Incorporated remote functionality to control units from the back office site.
 - *Leveraged knowledge:* coded with XAML, C#, cloud tech with Azure, source control with TFS

 **nichemarket:** <a href='https://nichemarket.co.za' target="_blank">➡️</a> South Africa's First Social Online Marketplace for Entrepreneurs and SME's
 - Implemented a social platform for businesses to advertise their trade and interact with others.
-- Implemented a CMS for the client to manage content.
+- Designed a custom CMS for the client to manage content.
 - Incorporated a static page generator with custom URL selection.
 - *Leveraged knowledge:* coded with Vue.js, Javascript, C#, source control with TFS

----

-### Full-Stack Developer, Junior - [Netgen (Pty) Ltd](https://www.netgen.co.za) [Nov 2016 - Feb 2017]
+### Full-Stack Developer, Intern - [Netgen (Pty) Ltd](https://www.netgen.co.za) [Nov 2016 - Feb 2017]

-//To complete
+**Internal Back Office Site**
+- At the time, the company's management system was outdated.
+I assisted with redesigning and re-writing it following the MVC pattern.
+- Implemented a slack bot to notify users of system events.
+- *Leveraged knowledge:* coded with Javascript, C#, source control with TFS

 ---